Samfya: Joint Fisheries Research Organisation

 The headquarters of the Joint Fisheries Research Organisation is located here.

 Roads

 Samfya is on a tarred road opened in 1983 to link the Luapula Province to the Great North Road at Serenje.
 This includes the longest bridge in Zambia, the Luapula Bridge in the far south-east corner of the district near where four districts meet: Samfya, Mpika, Serenje and the Congo Pedicle, part of the Democratic Republic of the Congo.
 Gravel roads also connect Samfya to Twingi, Kapalala, and Lubwe.

 Samfya Beach

-On the eastern shores of Lake Bangweulu lies Samfya Beach that is known to have the has the whitest sandy beach in Zambia with a stretch of 100 kilometres.
+On the eastern shores of Lake Bangweulu lies Samfya Beach that is known to have the whitest sandy beach in Zambia with a stretch of 100 kilometres.